phinfinity/gdrive_pycli/README.md

 This is a really simple basic python client which uses the google drive api, to view quota storage usage breakup , dump the file list, and also downloda a specific folder from Google Drive locally.
 The script is really designed for use in a Linux environment, though it should be portable to other distros.

+This is a small hacked up script to get the job done, and is no way a full fledged tool.
+It is prone to failure, please report any issues you face here in github.
+Use at your own risk.

 Installation
 ============